Abdulabin/Indian-State-Highway-Accidents-Data-Analysis/README.md

 The project is open to contributions from all interested parties. please feel free to contact.

 Contact:
-If you have any questions, feedback, or are interested in collaborating, feel free to reach out to us at [abdullahlahaji10@gmail.com].
+If you have any questions, feedback, or are interested in collaborating, feel free to reach out at [abdullahlahaji10@gmail.com].